tuva-health/docs/docs/knowledge/data-sources/member-and-enrollment-data.md

 - NAIC

 ### A special note on Member Months
-No matter how eligibility and enrollment data is received, the data will need to be transformed into a "member month" format, which is the lingua franca of healthcare analytics and a corner stone to many of the different
+No matter how eligibility and enrollment data is received, the data will need to be transformed into a "member month" format, which is the lingua franca of healthcare analytics and a corner stone to many of the different healthcare measures like PMPM, Util/1000 and generally understanding the changing size of a population over time.
+One of the most common transformations that occurs in healthcare analytics is to transform eligibilty spans into member months, and this is a part of the Tuva Project core transformations as well.
+A couple of considerations to understand when creating a member months "view" of eligibility:

-### Other
-- Key Relationships: Claims, EMR Data, Attributed/Assigned Providers, Provider Network Membership (Tied to Plan)

-Typical Health Plan Concepts (Member Month)
-        - When to count a member month (1st, 15th, last, etc…)
-    - Key elements
-        - Plan Information
-        - Subscriber Relationship
-        - Member Demographics & Geography
+- How much coverage is required for a member to be included in a particular member month?
+    - Frequent rules of thumb are that a member is included in a member month if they have any coverage during the month in question (even a single day), they must have coverage on a particular day (i.e. the 15th of the month), or they must have a full month's coverage to be included.
+Each methodology has it's pluses/minuses, the most important thing is that consistent rules are used and that stakeholders understand the criteria
+    - Often a member will be included in the member month table if they have any coverage, but separate "count" fields are included to allow stakeholders to count only members active on the 1st, 15th, last day, or full months coverage for different downstream use cases, this provides the most flexibility but can lead to inconsistencies in analysis if their is not alignment on which particular definition to use in different scenarios